Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Discussions and Future Directions

 \begin{itemize}

 \item{There is now broad consensus that SSL yields better performance in downstream tasks with very limited labelled data (maybe only a few dozen samples), but the returns are diminishing as the downstream labelled training set grows in size \citep{tajbakhsh2019surrogate, taleb20203d}.
-In our implementations, we make full use of each medical dataset and find that the improvement from a majority of proxy tasks is marginal in some applications.
-In each task, the discrepancy between several SSL methods is also small.
-Thus, the current SSL technique is more meaningful for small-sized datasets.
 As the community of medical vision expands, medical image datasets of larger size have been or are being created.
-To achieve remarkable results on moderately-sized annotated medical datasets, it is still a long way to go for SSL.}
+To achieve remarkable results on moderate-sized annotated medical datasets, it is still a long way to go for SSL.}